xcp-ng/xcp-ng-org/docs/project/development-process/koji-initial-setup.md

 authtype = ssl
 ```

-In some cases, we've found that the `cert` directive in `~/.koji/config ` was not used if there was no such directive in `/etc/koji.conf`.
+In some cases (with older versions of koji), we've found that the `cert` directive in `~/.koji/config ` was not used if there was no such directive in `/etc/koji.conf`.
 Workaround: add a `cert = ~/.koji/client.crt` to `/etc/koji.conf`, or possibly even `cp ~/.koji/config /etc/koji.conf`.

 ## Test your connection
 `koji moshimoshi`.
 If it greats you (in any language), then your connection to the server works.

+## Get more permissions
+After your first connection, your user gets added by koji to its database.
+Now you need permissions to be able to tag builds.
+Ask an administrator for the `build` permission.

 ## Koji in Docker container

-When your Linux distribution doesn't have a useable `koji`, you can always run it in a container.
+This used to be useful when our koji server was a bit too old for recent crypto, but now **installing from `PyPi` is probably the best choice**.

+However, if you really want to run the `koji` client from a container, here's a small guide.

 Prepare an image:
 ```